SuvenduDash/NTPClientFPRO/README.md

 This code is to interface ntpclient with OMAPL138 and tested this code with OMAP L138.
 This whole work done by team not only me.

+During this work we publish one paper in this topic also.
+[1] V.P Ashokbhai, Suvendu Kumar Dash, R. Sanmugasundaram, D. Srinivasan "Interface Network Time Protocol as Clint in Embedded based Power Protection System" in Procd. of IEEE International Conference on Computation of Power, Energy, Information and Communication (ICCPEIC-2016), pp 67-70, April 2016, at Chennai, India.
+[DOI]:10.1109/ICCPEIC.2016.7557225

 ntpclient is Copyright 1997, 1999, 2000, 2003, 2006, 2007 Larry Doolittle,
 and may be freely copied and modified according to the terms of the GNU General Public License, version 2.
 If you want to distribute ntpclient